-- 1. From Manage I-9 Forms, select the record and right-click to open the Actions menu. - 2.
-Click Refer Employee. - 3.
-If you have spoken to the employee about the TNC and provided the Further Action Notice, click the Refer button.
-The timeline for resolution will now be monitored automatically.
-At that point, the employee must take action within eight business days.
+1. From Manage I-9 Forms, select the record and right-click to open the Actions menu.

+- 2. Click Refer Employee. - 3.
+Click the Refer button.
+The timeline for resolution is monitored automatically.
+The employee must take action within eight business days.